Updated Jul 2026

 GST 2.0 Reforms 2025: Simplified Slabs (5%, 18%, 40%) – What Businesses Need to Know

 Announced in the 56th GST Council Meeting (August 2025) and effective September 22, 2025, GST 2.0 simplifies India's indirect tax to a two-tier structure: 5% on essentials, 18% on most goods/services, and 40% on luxury/sin items.
-This removes 12% & 28% slabs, cuts rates on food/electronics, but adds ITC restrictions for concessional rates.
+This removes 12% and 28% slabs, cuts rates on food/electronics, but adds ITC restrictions for concessional rates.
 PM Modi called it a "catalyst for growth" on Independence Day.
-Update your pricing & compliance now—use our GST Calculator for late fee estimates.
+Update your pricing and compliance now — use our GST Calculator for late fee estimates.

 New GST Slabs (Effective Sept 22, 2025)